-The interior lighting consists of courtesy lights mounted below the instrument panel, an overhead console light assembly which contains both driver and passenger reading lights, reading lights located above the rear doors, and a rear cargo light.
-Opening a door or turning the center of the multi-function control lever to the extreme up position will activate all interior courtesy lights.
+The interior lighting consists of courtesy lights (below the instrument panel), an overhead console light (which contains both driver and passenger reading lights), reading lights (located above the rear doors), and a rear cargo light.
+Opening a door, pressing the UNLOCK button on the Remote Keyless Entry (RKE) transmitter or turning the center of the multifunction control lever to the extreme up position, will activate all interior courtesy lights.